papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 ## Obtain a Parachain Slot

-Before securing a dedicated parachain slot, you'll need to generate a genesis state and Wasm for your chain.
+Before securing a dedicated parachain slot, you'll need to generate the following files:

+- Genesis state - the initial state of your parachain
+- Genesis Wasm - the initial runtime Wasm blob of your parachain

 !!!note
     Replace `<INSERT_SELECTED_PARA_ID>` with the actual parachain ID you reserved earlier when executing the following commands: